pythonliving/pythonliving.github.com/_posts/2012-04-26-another day.markdown

  - Science Fiction Tower Power
 ---

-This past week I've been working my game [http://www.flaminglunchbox.net/towerpower](Science Fiction Tower Power).
+This past week I've been working my game [Science Fiction Tower Power](http://www.flaminglunchbox.net/towerpower).
 Most of my work has been on the code for the game.

 Now that I'm finally working on it again, I've decided to redo how a person starts a game.
 I choose to go with a full screen cover instead of a dropdown menu.
 While I've just wasted the work I did, at least I know how to do a drop down menu now.
 The main screen is far from finished, but it's definitely on it's way.